ese3500/final-project-prime-hydration/README.md

 HRS 09 - The system shall be fully waterproof with fluids unable to come in contact with electronics.

 - The interior of the system was fully waterproof.
-The liquid storage system using the bottles, however, was not fully waterproof.
+The liquid storage system using the bottles, however, was not fully waterproof and experienced some leakage.

 HRS 10 - An ultrasonic sensor should detect liquid level for increased precision of liquid dispension.